nikomatsakis/rfcs/text/0000-contingency-plan.md

 # Detailed design

+The detailed design is broken into two major section: how to address soundness changes, and how to address other, opt-in style changes.
+We do not discuss non-breaking changes here, since obviously those are safe.

+### Soundness changes

+When compiler bugs or soundness problems are encountered in the language itself (as opposed to in a library), the preferred strategy is simply to fix them, despite the fact that this may break code (meaning: make code that was compiling and doing one reasonable thing either stop compiling or start doing another thing).
+However, not all breakage is considered equal, and it's important to do this fix the right way so as to ease the transition.

+The first step is to evaluate the impact of the fix on the crates found in the `crates.io` website (using e.g. the crater tool).
+If impact is found to be "small" (which this RFC does not attempt to precisely define), then the fix can simply be landed.
+As today, the commit message of any breaking change should include the term `[breaking-change]` along with a description of how to resolve the problem, which helps those people who are affected to migrate their code.
+A description of the problem should also appear in the relevant subteam report.

+However, if we wish to minimize the impact, the following steps can optionally be taken:

+1. Identify important crates (such as those with many dependencies) and work with the crate author to correct the code as quickly as possible, ideally before the fix even lands.
+2. Work hard to ensure that the error message identifies the problem clearly and suggests the appropriate solution.
+3. Provide some annotation that allows crates to "opt out" of the stricter rule.
+For example, when we were working on the coherence orphan rules, we included a `#[old_orphan_check]` annotation that could be used to get the older semantics back.
+Use of this annotation should be considered deprecated.
+   - While the change is still breaking, this at least makes it easy for crates to update and get back to compiling status quickly.
+4. Begin with a deprecation or other warning before issuing a hard error.
+In extreme cases, it might be nice to begin by issuing a deprecation warning for the unsound behavior, and only make the behavior a hard error after the deprecation has had time to circulate.
+This gives people more time to update their crates.
+   However, this option may frequently not be available, because the source of a compilation error is often hard to pin down with precision.

+Some of the factors that should be taken into consideration when deciding whether and how to minimize the impact of a fix:

+- How many crates on `crates.io` are affected?
+  - This is a general proxy for the overall impact (since of course there will always be private crates that are not part of crates.io).
+- Were particularly vital or widely used crates affected?
+  - This could indicate that the impact will be wider than the raw number would suggest.
+- Does the change silently change the result of running the program, or simply cause additional compilation failures?
+  - The latter, while frustrating, are easier to diagnose.
+- What changes are needed to get code compiling again?
+Are those changes obvious from the error message?
+  - The more cryptic the error, the more frustrating it is when compilation fails.

+### Opt-in changes

+For changes that are not soundness changes, an opt-in strategy should be used.
+This section describes

 The possible strategies are summarized below; for each strategy, there is also a corresponding subsection going into more detail.